Contrasting Allied Healthcare Products (AHPI) & Its Competitors

 Profitability

-This table compares Allied Healthcare Products and its rivals’ net margins, return on equity and return on assets.
+This table compares Allied Healthcare Products and its peers’ net margins, return on equity and return on assets.

 |Net Margins